 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which revises guidance for the accounting for credit losses on financial instruments within its scope.
-The new standard introduces an approach, based on expected losses, to estimate credit losses on certain types of financial instruments and modifies the impairment model for available-for-sale debt securities.
-The guidance will be effective for annual and interim periods beginning after December 15, 2019, with early adoption permitted only from January 1, 2019.
-Entities are required to apply the standard's provisions as a cumulative-effect adjustment to retained earnings as at the beginning of the first reporting period in which the guidance is adopted.
+The new standard introduces an approach, based on expected losses, rather than incurred losses, to estimate credit losses on certain types of financial instruments and modifies the impairment model for available-for-sale debt securities.
+Using the new model, known as the current expected credit loss (or CECL) model and entity is required to recognise as an allowance its estimate of expected credit losses.
+Unlike the previous guidance, the CECL model does not specify a threshold for the recognition of an impairment allowance.